benben555/LPESCP/README.md

 sudo update-alternatives --config python
 ```

-After the above operations being confirmed that there is no problem, we recommend uninstalling and reinstalling pip
+After the above operations being confirmed that there is no problem, we recommend uninstalling and reinstalling pip.
 ```
 sudo apt purge python3-pip
 sudo apt autoremove